 Instructions

-- In a large bowl, stir together:¼ cup melted butter, ⅓ cup brown sugar, 1 tsp cinnamon, and ½ tsp salt.
+- In a large bowl, stir together ¼ cup melted salted butter, ⅓ cup brown sugar, 1 tsp cinnamon, and ½ tsp salt until combined.

 Notes

-- Use chopped whole carrots for a firmer texture.
+- Use chopped whole carrots for a firmer texture

 Nutrition